dawierha/MedusaMirror/README.md

 In order to activate the camera on the RPI, follow this [guide](https://www.raspberrypi.org/documentation/configuration/camera.md)

 ## GPIO
+A summary of the GPIO library used can be found [here](https://www.ics.com/blog/control-raspberry-pi-gpio-pins-python)
+### Pinout map
 Pinout map of the Raspberry Pi
 ```
    3V3  (1) (2)  5V